astronomer/docs/archived_software_docs/version-0.25/integrate-iam.md

 2. Push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](apply-platform-config.md).

-### Step 6: Create or update an Airflow Deployment with an attached IAM role
+### Step 6: Create or update an Apache Airflow® Deployment with an attached IAM role

 1. To create a new Airflow Deployment with your IAM role attached, run the following Astronomer CLI command: